 Take a rainforest river cruise with Tweed Eco Cruises into the green caldera of the eroded shield volcano, the Southern Hemisphere’s largest.
 For a tasty cruise, trap mud crabs and then cook them aboard the boat with Tweed Eco Cruises or Catch a Crab, which includes a visit to an oyster farm.

 How about captaining a riverboat?
 Then hire a houseboat from Berger Houseboat Holidays or Boyds Bay Houseboat Holidays and explore the tranquil waterway at your own pace with your family or friends.
 You can spot dolphins frolicking in the river and enjoy kayaking, fishing and barbecues.

-At Point Danger Lookout you can spot dolphins.
-Between May and November, majestic humpbacks migrate along the coast.
-For an underwater adventure, Cooly Dive offers diving and snorkelling tours to Cook Island Aquatic Reserve, a haven for green sea turtles, giant gropers and grey nurse sharks.
+Point Danger Lookout is a vantage point for spotting migrating whales.
+A stroll away is Duranbah Beach, a popular surfing spot.
+For an underwater adventure, scuba diving and snorkelling tours will take you to Cook Island Aquatic Reserve, a haven for sea turtles, giant gropers and grey nurse sharks

 The Tweed also has an enviable reputation for fresh produce and locally caught seafood.
 Some of Australia’s largest licensed clubs are in Tweed Heads, such as the Tweed Heads Bowls Club and Club Banora, and offer dining and entertainment.
 Golfers will be thrilled, too, with the 18-hole courses.